-Welcome to the blog of Swedish entrepreneur and (soon-to-be) author Filip Svensson, in constant pursuit of productivity, happiness and life.
+Welcome to the blog of Swedish entrepreneur and author Filip Svensson, in constant pursuit of productivity, happiness and life.

 (Btw, the archive is here: Blog Archive)

 Blog #26 – How to Remind Yourself that You are Awesome and Why It Is So Important

 The feeling of making progress is the most empowering thing and a profound experience too because it isn’t about something good happening, it’s about you making something good happen.

 Which tells you that you are in control of your own life and that you have the power to affect the world around you.